 Airbus Beluga in Bucharest

-Dozens of journalists, spotter and aircraft lovers were present to welcome the largest cargo aircraft in the Airbus fleet, but also the most "hideous".
+Dozens of journalists, spotters and aircraft lovers were present to meet the largest cargo aircraft in the Airbus fleet, but also the most "hideous".
 But Airbus did not seek to make a pleasant-looking aircraft, but to be efficient for its missions.
-Marius Ştefănescu was present at the event and sent us some pictures with the impressive aircraft.
+Marius Ştefănescu was present at the event and sent us some images with the impressive aircraft.
 Airbus Beluga 4 is 17.9 years old.
 He operated the first flight on 1998.
 Propulsion is provided by two GE CF6-80C2A8 engines.

 Airbus Beluga is a cargo plane built on the structure of the old Airbus A300-600, having as mission to transport airplane parts and oversized components.

 The history of the Beluga aircraft begins in 1992, when Airbus decided to build a special cargo aircraft so that it could transport Airbus components and parts to the assembly lines.
 The inaugural flight took place in 1994, and in 1995 it received the certification to enter the operational service.
 Fleet Airbus Beluga aircraft number 5 copies.
 They weigh 86 tonnes empty, but have the capacity to carry up to 40 tonnes.
 The maximum take-off weight can be 155 tonnes.

 In addition to the usual missions, Airbus Beluga aircraft also participated in various humanitarian campaigns.
 In 2004, a Beluga aircraft transported supplies to the Indian Ocean region, a region devastated by a severe tsunami.
 In 2005, a flying "whale" was used to transport humanitarian and medical aid to the United States in support of operations in the areas devastated by Hurricane Katrina.